-Archy Ivan Marshall is not what you'd expect King Krule to 'look like'.
+Archy Ivan Marshall is not who you'd expect the voice of King Krule to 'look like'.
 The skinny London kid with flaming red hair continues to surprise with his musical genius and righteously owns his place as a maker and shaker in the industry.

 In 2010 you might have known Archy Ivan Marshall under his monkier Zoo Kid.
 The English singer, rapper, songwriter, record producer and musician changed his name to King Krule in 2011 and has since released several EPs and two incredible albums - all at just 24 years of age.